icgrp/hipr/README.md

 ([runtime.py](./pr_flow/runtime.py)) can
 parse the top.cpp and operator header files to extract the interconnection, and generate the configuration packets.

 ## 3 Tutorial 1: Software Simulation
-Go to [./input_src/rendering512](input_src/rendering512) and type `make`, you will get the software simuation to run.
+Go to [./input_src/rendering512](input_src/rendering512) and type `make`, you will get the software simulation to run.
 The results are as below.

 ![](./images/csimu.png)

 ## 4 Tutorial 2: Map all Operators to PR regions.
-1. Below you compile any applications, you need to install the necesary setup files by executing commands as below.
-This steps can take hours.
+1. Below you compile any applications, you need to install the necessary setup files by executing commands as below.
+This step can take hours.

 ```c
 make install